saymrwulf/zipline/notes.md

 2023-01-22T06:20:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (zipline) 2023-01-22T00:18:00 - Implementing approach from a new paper read last night (zipline) 2023-01-27T21:47:00 - Minor doc updates: linking to article on quantization (zipline)
+2003 paper) (zipline) 2023-01-22T00:18:00 - Implementing approach from a new paper read last night (zipline) 2023-01-27T21:47:00 - Minor doc updates: linking to article on quantization (zipline) 2023-01-27T07:14:00 - Implementing approach from a new paper read last night (zipline)